Why We Exist ::

 We think deeply about our impact — inputs, activities, outputs, and short/mid term outcomes — as we think about how to make the most effective change possible.

-We strive to live by our values, and learn from the experiences where we can improve as people.
+We strive to live by our values, and to learn from our experiences and improve as people.
 It’s hard.
 We keep trying.

 To date, we’ve focused on gathering qualitative data through observations, interviews, and focus groups with teachers and students.
 It is heart-joying and mind-opening to hear students and educators share such raw, powerful things.

 “This is the first time in my life I feel like I’ve been asked to truly think for myself.”

 “Now when I walk around, I can’t help but wonder about everyone I walk by.
 I feel what curiosity really means now.”

 “The student in my class who is most scared to answer math problems was the first to figure out all the math today in our lesson.
 It was real world.
 He wasn’t scared of the math anymore.”

 “As an educator, we often feel like we’re supposed to be the knowers.
 The magic of this content is it helps us all get on the same playing field.
 Students and educators are learning about the world together.
 It’s magic.”